Autocomp: A Powerful and Portable Code Optimizer for Tensor Accelerators: Introduction

-In our evaluation, we apply \sys{} to two representative low-resource accelerators and generate code that runs 5.6$\times$ (GEMM) and 2.7$\times$ (convolution) faster than the vendor-provided library.
-Furthermore, it outperforms expert-level hand-tuned code by 1.4$\times$ (GEMM), 1.1$\times$ (convolution), and 1.3$\times$ (fine-grained linear algebra), surpassing the prior best known implementations with less human effort.
+In our evaluation, we find that \sys{} significantly outperforms prior approaches across hardware platforms.
+On \textbf{Gemmini}, \sys{} speeds up GEMMs by \textbf{5.6$\times$} compared to the vendor-provided library and \textbf{1.4$\times$} compared to expert-level hand-tuned code, surpassing the prior best known implementations with less human effort.
+On \textbf{AWS Trainium}, \sys{} reduces the runtime of a wide range of hand-optimized tensor operators by an average of \textbf{1.9$\times$}.
+On an \textbf{NVIDIA L40S GPU}, \sys{} generates KernelBench kernels that run \textbf{2$\times$} faster than PyTorch and \textbf{3.8$\times$} faster than TVM MetaSchedule.
 Moreover, we show that \sys{}'s schedules can be reused as guidance when scheduling similar tensor operations, alleviating the cost of scheduling new code and delivering up to 24\% greater speedups under a fixed sample budget.

-In summary, we make the following contributions in this paper: \begin{enumerate}[nosep,leftmargin=1.5em,labelwidth=*,align=left] \item We present \sys{}, the first LLM-driven code optimization approach for low-resource tensor accelerator code generation. \item \sys incorporates domain knowledge, hardware feedback on correctness and performance, and novel strategies for response diversity to automatically generate performant code. \item Our generated implementations significantly outperform hand-optimized code written by experts across a wide range of workloads and across different tensor accelerators. \item We illustrate that schedules generated by \sys{} can be reused to optimize similar tensor operations, reducing search cost and demonstrating the \emph{a posteriori} usefulness of \sys{}-generated schedules beyond pure performance. \end{enumerate}
+In summary, we make the following contributions: \begin{enumerate}[nosep,leftmargin=1.5em,labelwidth=*,align=left] \item We present \sys{}, the first LLM-driven code optimization approach for low-resource tensor accelerator code generation. \item \sys{} is a portable optimization framework that dramatically lowers the engineering effort to target new hardware.
+Our search incorporates domain knowledge, hardware feedback on correctness and performance, and novel strategies for response diversity to automatically generate performant code. \item \sys{}-generated code significantly outperforms expert hand-optimized code across a wide range of workloads and across different tensor accelerators. \item We illustrate that schedules generated by \sys{} can be reused to optimize similar tensor operations, reducing search cost and demonstrating the \emph{a posteriori} usefulness of \sys{}-generated schedules beyond pure performance. \item Our implementation and prompts are fully open-source\footnote{\url{https://github.com/ucb-bar/autocomp}}. \end{enumerate}